title: We Are Not Broken

 author: George M. Johnson

 YA memoir; LGBTQIA+; African American

-The simplicity of his writing conveys an honesty that helps us digest the complexities of our humanity.
+The simplicity of Johnson’s writing conveys an honesty that helps us digest the complexities of our humanity.
 Despite it all, because of it all, we are not broken.
 Not only are we whole, but we are joy-filled.

 I haven’t done a book pairing in quite a while, but I would definitely pair this with Netflix’s In Our Mother’s Gardens.
 Collectively, these pieces solidify the contributions of Black mothers and grandmothers to their family’s material and spiritual well-being.
-They address the trauma that comes from being Black men and Black women in the United States while celebrating ways to overcome.
-A collective study of We Are Not Broken along with In Our Mother’s Gardens will certainly explore the history of gender and sexuality in Black families and how today’s generation is able to liberate themselves from what that entails.
+Both works address the trauma that comes from being Black men and Black women in the United States while celebrating ways to overcome.
+A collective study of We Are Not Broken along with In Our Mother’s Gardens will certainly explore the history of both gender and sexuality in Black families and how today’s generation is able to liberate self from what that entails.